martinjpage/gwas_pipeline/readme.md

 ## Introduction

 This guide covers the basic functionality and setup of a project for the GWAS pipeline.
-The GWAS pipeline searches a database of associations using a trait ID or trait name to return an annotated table of associations and a list of unique variants.
-An LD score is then calculated between the unique variants and a supplied mTAG output for a specified reference population to return a table of the highest $R^2$ values in the LD matrix.
+The GWAS pipeline searches a database of associations (for r1 the GWAS Catalog) using a trait ID or trait name to return an annotated table of associations and a list of unique variants.
+An LD score (from LDMatrix) is then retrieved between the unique variants and a supplied mTAG output for a specified reference population to return a table of the highest $R^2$ values.

 > Note: `Release 1` is implemented using `Python 3.10`.

 ## Configuration
+The application recieves instructions from two sources: (1) the `app_config.yml` and (2) the command line.
+Only the project folder can be set through both the config and the command line, with the project folder defined in the command line having preference.

+To run a new project, create a new folder.
+Place an MTAG file in that folder.
+Set the parameters in the config file (importantly, the mtag file name with the  names of the chromosome and rs ID columns).
+Set the final parameters in the command line to run the application.

 ### Global Application Settings